Charlie Carver

-Charles Carver Martensen (born July 31, 1988) is an American actor.
+Charles Carver Martensen (born July 31, 1988) is an American actor and writer.
 His better known roles include Porter Scavo on the ABC television series Desperate Housewives (2008–2012), Ethan on the MTV television series Teen Wolf (2013–2014, 2017), Scott Frost on the first season of the HBO television series The Leftovers (2014), and as Cowboy in both The Boys in the Band on Broadway and the subsequent 2020 film of the same name.
 His identical twin brother Max Carver has frequently portrayed the twin of his characters.

 Early life

 Carver was born in San Francisco, California, on July 31, 1988.
 His identical twin brother, Max, was born seven minutes later on August 1.
 Before he began acting professionally, he was known as Charlie Martensen.
 His father was a physician, historian, and author Robert Martensen, and his mother, Anne Carver (b.
 1952), is a philanthropist and community activist.
 In 1992, Anne and her new husband Denis Sutro moved the family to Calistoga in Napa Valley.
 Carver attended high school at St. Paul's School in Concord, New Hampshire, but left to attend Interlochen Arts Academy in Interlochen, Michigan his second year.
 He graduated from the University of Southern California in 2012.
 He also studied acting at the American Conservatory Theater in San Francisco.
 He came out as gay on Instagram in 2016.